PHLT 101: Essentials of Public Health

 PHLT 356: Reproductive Health for the Public Health Practitioner

 Course content emphasizes theories of reproductive health, sexual development and factors influencing sexual behavior within the continuum of health and illness.
 Common sexual practices and reproductive health issues of people are studied within the context of lifestyle and situational life crises.
 Concepts of normal sexual function and dysfunction are examined.
-Contemporary sexual health and reproductive issues are explored.
-Theoretical foundations of the medical, psychological, socio-cultural, political, and biological determinants of human sexual behavior and reproductive health are explored.
-Issues of biology related to sex, gender identity, social sex role, and sexual orientation will be discussed.
-Contemporary issues of sexual risk behaviors, sexually transmitted infections and safer sex practices will be examined in addition to those issues of chronic illness, disability, and sexual coercion.
+Contemporary sexual health and reproductive issues, obstetrical care in the United States and abroad, gender based violence, maternal morbidity and mortality, family planning, and reproductive health policy are explored.
+Theoretical foundations of the medical, psychological, socio-cultural, political, and biological determinants of human sexual behavior and reproductive health are examined.
+Issues of biology related to sex, gender identity, social sex role, and sexual orientation are discussed.
+Contemporary issues of sexual risk behaviors, sexually transmitted infections and safer sex practices will be investigated in addition to those issues of chronic illness, disability, and sexual coercion.

 PHLT 357: Women, Gender, and Public Health